mangala-karunarathne/SL-Civil-Tube-Web-Site/README.md

 Conducted by, Centre for Open and Distance Learning (CODL)

-Department of Information Technology, Faulty of Information Technology, University of Moratuwa
+Department of Information Technology, Faculty of Information Technology, University of Moratuwa

 ## Introduction